Stay Informed About Federal Changes

 Frequently Asked Questions (FAQs)

-Enhanced Premium Tax Credits (ePTCs) are a temporary expansion of the financial help available to lower the cost of health insurance premiums for individuals and families.
+Enhanced Premium Tax Credits (ePTCs) were a temporary expansion of the financial help available to lower the cost of health insurance premiums for individuals and families.
 These were introduced under the American Rescue Plan Act (ARPA) and extended through the Inflation Reduction Act (IRA).

-With ePTCs, you may:
+With ePTCs, people

 • Qualify Even with Higher Income: ePTCs allow households earning above 400 percent of the Federal Poverty Level (FPL) to qualify for financial help.
 For example, in 2025, this includes individuals earning more than $58,320 or families of four earning more than $120,000.